 - $500,000 cap on medical expenses.

-These caps on medical coverage under the new No-Fault law’s changes to Michigan PIP insurance reflect the maximum amounts that auto insurance companies will have to pay for an accident victim’s crash-related medical care, treatment, and expenses.
+These caps on medical coverage under Michigan PIP insurance reflect the maximum amounts that auto insurance companies will have to pay for an accident victim’s crash-related medical care, treatment, and expenses.

 Once that cap amount is reached, then the burden of paying for medical expenses is shifted to the person who caused the car accident.
 If the driver who caused the car accident does not have adequate levels of liability insurance to pay for the excess medical care and treatment, an accident victim may be forced to turn to his or her own personal assets, Medicaid, and perhaps even declaring personal bankruptcy because of medical debt.

-The new No-Fault law provides that, after July 1, 2021, auto insurers are not required to pay for more than 56 hours per week of No-Fault in-home, family-provided attendant care.
+Under the Michigan No-Fault law, auto insurers are not required to pay for more than 56 hours per week of No-Fault in-home, family-provided attendant care.
+Additionally, attendant care (agency- and family-provided) is subject to the No-Fault fee schedule.

 Difference between PIP Coverage and Bodily Injury Liability